-This disorder may cause hyperammonaemia although acute decompensation is not common.
-It is treated with a low protein diet and ammonia scavenging medication (sodium benzoate).
+These disorders may cause hyperammonaemia although acute decompensation is not common.
+Both are treated with low protein diet and citrulline.
 Occasionally additional medication is needed.

 Decompensation is often triggered by metabolic stress such as febrile illness, particularly diarrhoea and vomiting, fasting and any protein loading but an obvious precipitating cause is not always apparent.
 The early signs of decompensation may be subtle, lethargy, loss of appetite or exacerbation of pre-exiting neurological problems (irritability, fits, etc).
 Vomiting is common and should always be taken seriously.
 However the signs may be difficult to assess such as just 'not right'.
 Always listen to parents carefully.